What are the latest coronavirus rules across the four nations of the UK?

 Pubs, bars and restaurants must close at 10pm and face coverings must be worn while shopping, on public transport and in other indoor areas.

-Under the Tier 2 restrictions, people cannot meet with anyone they do not live with indoors unless they are part of a support bubble.
-The rule of six applies for socialising outside, and pubs, bars and restaurants have a 10pm curfew.
+Under the Tier 2 restrictions, people cannot meet with anyone they do not live with indoors unless they are part of a support bubble, while the rule of six applies for socialising outside.

+Areas in Tier 2 currently include Greater Manchester, Cheshire, Derbyshire, West Yorkshire, South Yorkshire, Durham, Northumberland, Tyne and Wear, Tees Valley, West Midlands, Leicestershire and Nottinghamshire.

+London, Essex, Elmbridge, Barrow-in-Furness, York, North East Derbyshire, Chesterfield and Erewash moved into Tier 2 on Saturday – meaning 25.2 million people will be in high-risk areas.

-The highest level of restrictions means people cannot socialise with anyone outside their household in any indoor and many outdoor settings.
-Pubs and bars will be forced to close unless they are operating as a restaurant.
+The most severe level of restrictions, Tier 3, means people cannot socialise with anyone outside their household in any indoor and many outdoor settings.
+Pubs and bars will be forced to close unless they can operate as a restaurant.

-Weddings and funerals will be allowed to take place with restrictions on the number of guests.
+Weddings and funerals will be allowed to take place with restrictions on the number of guests, but wedding receptions are banned.

-Liverpool City Region, comprising 1.6 million people, remains the only area currently in Tier 3.

-A further 26.7 million people – including those in London – will now be covered by the Tier 2 restrictions.
+Lancashire and the Liverpool City Region are the only two areas of England under Tier 3 restrictions, meaning 3.1 million people are living under the toughest measures.

 – Scotland